avpnusr/sabnzbd-dev/README.md

 **SABnzbd in container with multiarch support**
 ===

-Image is automatically updated, when a new version of SABnzbd arrives on GitHub.
+Image is automatically built weekly, to ensure the latest versions.
 Supported architectures are amd64, arm64, arm.

 The container is lightweight and based on alpine Linux.